 · Commit to calling, writing, emailing or tweeting Congress every week.

-· Share Women Against Gun Violence or Brady information through Facebook and Twitter three times a week.
+· Share Women Against Gun Violence information through Facebook and Twitter three times a week.

 Know Your State’s Gun Laws